Mikayla Bowen

 Mikayla Bowen (born 17 April 2001) is an Australian rules footballer playing for Geelong in the AFL Women's (AFLW).
 She previously played for the West Coast Eagles.
 Bowen and Rosie Deegan were West Coast's first two signings prior to its debut in the 2020 AFLW season.
 Bowen played in the club's first match, against Collingwood.

 Junior career

-From Darlington, Perth, Western Australia, Bowen tried athletics, basketball and soccer in her youth before settling on football around 2016, playing recreationally at her school, Helena's College.
+From Darlington, Perth, Western Australia, Bowen tried athletics, basketball and soccer in her youth before settling on football around 2016, playing recreationally at her school, Helena College.
 She also played for Swan Districts, a WAFL Women's (WAFLW) club, in their junior side, winning a best and fairest in 2016 and captaining the team to a premiership in 2017.
 Bowen also represented her state at the AFL Women's Under 18 Championships from 2017 to 2019.
 At her final championships, she captained Western Australia.
 She was named in the All-Australian side's midfield and her state's best and fairest after averaging about 19 disposals, four tackles and seven clearances.